 In Switzerland, not just the quality of life is high, but also the quality of the chocolate, people and moments.
-Postcards from Zürich, Lucerne and Basel below.
+Postcards from Zürich and Lucerne below.

 Was a 3 hours train ride away from Stuttgart.
 And I went alone in this trip, so I could observe a few more things.